 - ArkPlus: This is also a type of “Income Tax Credit” program wherein the state corporate income tax credit is equal to 10% of the total investment made in an expansion project for a specific business.
 Your startup company in Arkansas will qualify only when it meets specific employee payroll and investment requirements.
 If your business has unused credits then they can be carried forward for a maximum period of 9 years.

-- InvestArk: This is also a type of “Sales and Use Tax Credit” program wherein your startup company in Arkansas will qualify only if it has been operating from the state for a period of at least 2 years.
+- InvestArk: This is also a type of “Sales and Use Tax Credit” program where your startup company in Arkansas will qualify only if it has been operating from the state for a period of at least 2 years.
 This is a non-transferable and non-refundable tax credit, which is equal to 7% of all eligible project expenditures.
 If your business has unused credits then they can be carried forward for a maximum period of 9 years.

 Several grants or loans, tax refunds, and tax exemption programs have also been created to ensure businesses can benefit from them.
-Apart from this, when you register a new business in Arkansas, you can take advantage of incentives offered by the county or city that you operate from.
+Apart from these, when you register a new business in Arkansas, you can take advantage of incentives offered by the county or city that you operate from.

 Are there any Disadvantages of Incorporating in Arkansas?

-Wondering whether there are any disadvantages that you will encounter when you register a new company in Arkansas?
+Wondering whether there are any challenges that you will encounter when you register a new company in Arkansas?
 There are a few and the most prominent amongst them is the “franchise tax”, which is a little on the higher side.
 Limited Liability Companies and Corporations have to pay franchise tax annually in accordance to Arkansas Code 26-54-104.
 With the exception of franchise tax, the state of Arkansas offers several advantages to businesses in terms of strong economy, flexible business climate, and tax incentives.